shayeobeirne/nba-spacing-analysis/README.md

 To use the app from the hackathon_app file:

 1. Open an New Session in R
+2. Set working directory to the hackathon_app file
-2. From the hacktahon_app file, open `app.R`
+3. From the hackathon_app file, open `app.R`
-3. Click 'Run App'
+4. Click 'Run App'

 * If the R session does not have all of the necessary packages to run the app, install the necessary packages within the console

-4. In the pop-up window, click 'View in Browser' to open the Shiny App in the user's default browser (the App was designed for browser usage and operates best in this setting)
+5. In the pop-up window, click 'View in Browser' to open the Shiny App in the user's default browser (the App was designed for browser usage and operates best in this setting)
-5. Wait for data to populate page (can take between 10 and 30 seconds)
+6. Wait for data to populate page (can take between 10 and 30 seconds)
-6. Select Team and Possession from user inputs at the top of the page
+7. Select Team and Possession from user inputs at the top of the page
-7. View reaulting analysis within the app
+8. View reaulting analysis within the app

 The corresponding Insight (NBA_Spacing_Insight.pdf) can be viewed in any PDF Viewer or Editor.